PopovEvgeniy/mugenfontfactory/readme.txt

 2.0.6: The small changes.
 Windows 9x support has been dropped.
 2.0.7: A 64-bit system support has been added.
 2.0.8: The small changes.
-2.0.9: The source code adapted to the new version of Lazarus.
+2.0.9: The source code has been adapted to the new version of Lazarus.
-2.1: The program adapted to the new version of FNT RECONSTRUCTOR.
+2.1: The program adapted has been to the new version of FNT RECONSTRUCTOR.
 2.1.1: The small changes.
-2.1.2: A small bug is fixed.
+2.1.2: A small bug has been fixed.
-2.1.3: The program adapted to the new version of FNT RECONSTRUCTOR.
+2.1.3: The program has been adapted to the new version of FNT RECONSTRUCTOR.
 2.1.4-2.1.5: The small changes.
-2.1.5.1: Documentation updated.
+2.1.5.1: The documentation has been updated.
 2.1.6-2.1.9: The small changes.
-2.1.9.1: Documentation updated.
+2.1.9.1: The documentation has been updated.
 2.2: The small changes.
-2.2.0.1: Documentation updated.
+2.2.0.1-2.2.0.2: The documentation has been updated.